MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

     ![Screenshot showing example file shared with the user.](media/calling-chat-file-sharing-5.JPG "Screenshot showing example file shared with the user")

    The file or page opens in a new window.
-You can move this window around in the same way that you move any other window in a meeting.
+You can move this window wherever you want or size it directly with your hands.

 ???Can the HL user initiate a chat or just receive a chat???